LeslyeCream/Timeline-reminders/README.md

 ***

 `timeline_file` must be the path where you will create the file with the timeline.
-If the script doesn't exist it will create it.

 ***